5GZORRO/issm-mec-cnmp/README.md

 Do this for both core and edge clusters

-## Application operators

-Similar to the 5G Operator, there is a folder of application operators (currently for vCache)

-Perform the [following](./docs/apps/vcache-operator.md) instructions to install it

-Do this for edge clusters

 ## gtp5g kernel module

 Perform the below instructions to install the gtp5g kernel module that will be used by the dataplane function